DevilDog2001/post-install-config/README.md

 <img src="https://i.imgur.com/dRGPdWI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we head back to are wwwroot folder within file explorer, from there we select <strong>osTicket--> Then include</strong>.
-When inside the include folder scroll down to the ost-sampleconfig.php to ost-config.php as showen above.
+When inside the include folder scroll down to the ost-sampleconfig.php to ost-config.php as shown above.
 </p>
 <br />
 <p>